MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-event-hub.md

 > * If [streaming](kusto/management/streamingingestionpolicy.md) is enabled for the cluster, the option to select **Streaming ingestion** appears.
 > * If streaming is not enabled for the cluster, the option to select **Batching time** appears.
 For Event Hubs, the recommended default [batching time](kusto/management/batchingpolicy.md) is 30 seconds.

-1. If the data you see in the preview window is not complete, you may need more data to create a table with all necessary data fields.
+1. If the data you see in the preview window isn't complete, you may need more data to create a table with all necessary data fields.
 Use the following commands to fetch new data from your event hub:
     * **Discard and fetch new data**: discards the data presented and searches for new events.
     * **Fetch more data**: Searches for more events in addition to the events already found.